intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - Click again to sort in descending order
 - Click a third time to remove the sort

-<For the Video/Gif, show mousing over a column, and have the sort arrow display.
-Click this arrow to sort ascending, show column is sorted ascending.
-Then mouse over again and select arrow and sort descending Then mouse over again and select to remove the sort>

 #### Sort Menu

 To sort a column, you can also click the down arrow to the right of the column heading: